-At Gould we understand that each student is different.
-Our small size, dedicated faculty, and approach to teaching and learning allows us to meet students where they are along their own continuum of academic and social development.
+At Gould, we understand that each student is different.
+Our small size, dedicated faculty, and approach to teaching and learning allow us to meet students along their individual continuum of academic and social development.

 - We offer a challenging core curriculum that prepares students for college and beyond.

 - Our Blended Learning Program allows students and teachers to customize the academic experience in ways that improve learning and provide the flexibility to explore opportunities outside of the classroom.